Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 1. Create the account event handler.

-    If an event handler is registered and any action takes place on any account, the event handler provides in its parameters the event type as a string and the ID of the account associated with the actual change.
+    If an event handler is registered and any action takes place on any account, the event handler provides in its parameters the event type as a string and the ID of the account associated with the actual change:

     ```csharp
     handler = (object sender, AccountSubscriberEventArgs args) =>